-Item Number 6.
-A petition for aliens to perform services or labor in more than one location must include a detailed itinerary including the dates, names, and addresses of the actual employers, and the locations where the beneficiary will perform the services.
+Item Number 8.
+A petition for noncitizens to perform services or labor in more than one location must include a detailed itinerary including the dates, names, and addresses of the actual employer(s), and the locations where the beneficiary will perform the services.

-Item Number 7.
-If the beneficiary(ies) will work at only one worksite, and the address of the worksite is different from the address provided in Part 1.
-Petitioner Information, then provide the address of the worksite.
+Item Number 9.
+If the beneficiary(ies) will work at only one worksite, and the address of the worksite is different from the Primary U.S. Office Address of the Petitioner provided in Part 1.
+Petitioner Information, then provide the address of the worksite and the name of the person or organization associated with the address, if different from the individual employer, sole proprietor, or company or organization name listed in Part 1.